TeddyZenebe/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+RDB is a database structured used store data in the table and creates relations among stored items of information, where as SQL is the language used to interact with the database.
+That means SQL is  a structural query language used to select, create, update, and delete records, structure and database within the RDBMS.

 - [ ] Why do tables need a `primary key`?

+A primary key in table required to uniquely identifies each row/record in a database table.

 - [ ] What is the name given to a table column that references the primary key on another table.

+Foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+ Intermediary table that holds foreign keys that reference the primary key on the related tables

 ## Minimum Viable Product